Organizations Developing Standards

 • EDQM is a developer of compendial standards in the European Union that publishes standards through the European Pharmacopoeia (Ph.
 Eur.), which is legally binding for member states and is accepted as a scientific benchmark worldwide.
 EDQM has a mission of protecting public health by enabling the development, supporting the implementation, and monitoring the application of standards for safe medicines.
 EDQM develops globally recognized standards on blood transfusion; organ, cell, and tissue transplantation; and consumer health issues.

-• FDA is responsible for protecting the public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, and medical devices; and by ensuring the safety of our nation's food supply, cosmetics, and products that emit radiation.
+• FDA is responsible for protecting the public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, and medical devices, and by ensuring the safety of our nation's food supply, cosmetics, and products that emit radiation.

 • Health Canada is the Canadian federal department responsible for public health.
 It provides oversight of food, health, and consumer products; offers support for healthcare delivery and innovation; and informs the public on health-related topics.
 Health Canada maintains a list of standards that are recognized by its Therapeutic Product Directorate (TPD).